Pollis22/JIE-Mastery-Tutor-V2/RAILWAY_DEPLOYMENT.md

 **Error: relation does not exist**
 - Ensure base tables (users, sessions, subjects, lessons, etc.) exist
 - Run Drizzle push first: `npm run db:push`

+**Migration fails but app still starts**
+- This is intentional - the script allows the app to start even if some migrations fail
+- Check Railway logs to see which specific operations failed

 ### Database Schema Sync